 Last year, Armstrong was assigned to lead the Summit Hike.

 "I couldn't keep up with them, especially the women," he said, laughing.
 "They just blazed past me.
 This year, I'm 72 and I told them I can't lead anymore.
 I'm the caboose."

-Armstrong's daughter, Christine McKinney, representing the second generation, will carry the team's youngest member and third generation, 4-month-old Bridget.
+Armstrong's daughter Christine McKinney, representing the second generation, will carry the team's youngest member -- third generation, 4-month old Bridget.
 In addition to her parents and her daughter, she and seven family members will join the hike.

 "We did it last year and it was great.
 Organized, spirited, people steering and cheering us along the trail.
 It was a whole day to be a part of something," she said.

-Long before Armstrong and his wife, Marilyne, devoted family time to climbing Mount Diablo, they volunteered at Loaves & Fishes, the Concord-based organization dedicated to feeding the hungry.
+Long before Armstrong and his wife Marilyne devoted family time to climbing Mount Diablo, they volunteered at Loaves and Fishes, the Concord-based organization dedicated to feeding the hungry.

 McKinney said the event reinforces the family's identity in a way that birthday and holiday celebrations do not.
 Sharing a common goal and showing her kids not only the problem of homelessness, but that they can be a part of the solution, is crucial.

 "My mom helped undocumented workers, often inviting them to our home for meals.
 The hike is the first thing we've put into action for our children," McKinney said.
 "I hope this is a tradition we can do every year."

 Armstrong said the fire will not impact the hike, unless there is rain on or before Oct.
 19. Even then, a "sloppy trail" on the Summit Hike causes him little anxiety; he's more concerned with keeping up with his fast-paced companions.